-E. Jefferson County EMS providers will safely and appropriately assist patients experiencing behavioral health crises.
-This assistance includes on-scene assessment, interventions, triage, transport to appropriate facilities, and specialized follow-up care where available.
+E. Jefferson County EMS providers will safely and appropriately assist patients experiencing behavioral health crises within their scope and training level.
+This assistance includes collaborating with Behavioral Health professionals and Law Enforcement to provide on-scene assessment, interventions, triage, transport to appropriate facilities, and specialized follow-up care where available.

+This policy is not intended for use in the wilderness setting where resources are unavailable.

 This policy is not intended to replace individual agency response policies and procedures but to provide guidance to member agencies and field providers.